 The QR Code Scavenger Hunt is a type of game that can be built into your Full-Service Premium guide.

 In this game, participants search for QR codes that have been placed around the venue, building, or campus.
-When a participant finds a code, they'll scan it and reveal part of a phrase that you specify.
-A participant will complete the game by finding and scanning all of the codes, and in doing so will reveal the entire phrase.
+When a participant finds a code, they'll scan it and reveal part of an image or phrase that you specify.
+A participant will complete the game by finding and scanning all of the codes, and in doing so will reveal the entire image or phrase.